rh0dy/rhodnet.cloud/content/blog/creating-a-custom-wazuh-wodle.md

 ### Verification

-To verify that the custom wodle is working as expected, tail the Wazuh logs in `/var/ossec/logs/`:
+To verify that the custom wodle and rule are working as expected, tail the Wazuh logs in `/var/ossec/logs/`:

 ```bash
 sudo tail -f /var/ossec/logs/ossec.log